arcb01/g-narrator/README.md

 To solve this problem, I created this application to help me read what's on the screen using text-to-speech.

 Notes:
-This application can serve as inspiration for encouraging game developers to include this kind of accessibility feature inside their games.
+This application could serve as inspiration for encouraging game developers to include this kind of accessibility feature inside their games.